mattwithrow/sandhill/amplify/function/README.md

 ## Usage

+### Manual Trigger via Web Interface
+1. Navigate to `/admin/cleanup` in your application
+2. Click "Trigger Cleanup" button
+3. View the results in real-time

+### Programmatic Invocation
-To trigger the cleanup manually, you can invoke the Lambda function directly or create a scheduled event using AWS EventBridge.
+You can also invoke the function programmatically using the AWS SDK or Amplify's `invokeFunction` API.

 ## Monitoring